ponty/pyusb/docs/tutorial.rst

 The ``find`` function has one more parameter that I haven't told you.
 It is the ``backend`` parameter.
 If you don't supply it, it will be used one of the builtin backends.
-A backend is a object derived from ``usb.backend.IBackend``, responsible to implement the operating system specific USB stuff.
+A backend is a object derived from ``usb1.backend.IBackend``, responsible to implement the operating system specific USB stuff.
 As you might guess, the builtins are libusb 0.1, libusb 1.0 and OpenUSB backends.